OctopusDeploy/docs/docs/administration/spaces/index.md

 This means that by disabling the default space - **you are opting into a non-backwards compatible scenario**, so be prepared!
 Things to check include:

- - Versions of Tentacle on target environments need to be upgraded to the latest version otherwise they will not connect.
+ - Versions of Tentacle on target environments need to be upgraded to [Tentacle 4.0.0](https://octopus.com/downloads/2019.1.1) the latest version otherwise they will not connect.
  - Scripts you've written that directly call the API.
  - Integrations with Octopus Server are updated to their latest versions (like TFS, ADO, and Team City plugins)
  - Community library templates that use the API are updated (you can [refer to this PR](https://github.com/OctopusDeploy/Library/pull/750) as a guide).